ursinusgraphics/Modules/_pages/Module7_3DMatrices_Scenes/exercise-matrices1.md

   points: 1
   instructions: "<p>Construct a single matrix that stretches by a factor of 3 in the y direction, and which then translates by the vector (1, 2, -1)</p><div id = \"matrixdisplay\"></div>"
   goals:
-    - Work with fundamental examples of matrix multiplications
+    - Work with fundamental examples of matrix multiplications to transform 3D shapes

 processor:
   correctfeedback: "Correct!!"